Tuesday, November 5, 2024

 Roger Patulny does not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.

-This article is a syndicated news item via sunday essay: chanel’s complex legacy
+This article is a syndicated news item via why fall is the season to have your carpets cleaned?

 Guest Author